smgraywood/carbon-dating-names/README.md

 <h3>Overview</h3>
 <hr>
 <br>
-Carbon-Dating-Names is a project designed to allow users to input name(s) and see the predicted age of the corresponding name.
+Carbon Dating Names is a project designed to allow users to input name(s) and see the predicted age of the corresponding name.
 Focus is on code robustness and elegant user experience.
 <br>
 <br>
 <br>